-‘In Derna, death is everywhere’: Palestinian Civil Defence mission to Libya
+‘In Derna, death is everywhere’: Palestinian mission to Libya

 ‘Whole families, wiped from civil registry’

 Upon their arrival, the team set up two shifts to work from 7am to 7pm.
-“We wanted to work overnight, but search-and-rescue operations stopped completely at night,” al-Zuhairi said.
+“We wanted to work overnight, but search-and-rescue operations stopped completely at night,” Qazmouz said.

 He described tragic scenes of people searching for victims, regardless of whether they were alive or dead, adding that he had never seen such scenes of destruction, even in Turkey in the aftermath of February’s earthquakes.